holoviz/panel/doc/index.md

 The Panel community is fantastic.
 We want it to stay that way.
 You can find our *Code of Conduct* [here](https://github.com/holoviz/panel/blob/main/CODE_OF_CONDUCT.md).

 We hope these links are helpful and that you'll join us in the Panel community soon!

+## Contributing

+Panel is developed and maintained via community contributions.
+The easiest way to contribute is to [give a &#11088; on Github](https://github.com/holoviz/panel) or [show some &#10084;&#65039; on social media](https://twitter.com/intent/tweet).

+Check out our [Contributing Guide](https://github.com/holoviz/panel/blob/main/CONTRIBUTING.MD) to get started.
+Thanks.

 ## Sponsors